Strive and Rise Programme (Recruiting the 2nd Cohort Now)

-The Government has announced earlier the launch of the “Strive and Rise Programme” which aims to address intergenerational poverty by helping underprivileged students, who join the Programme as mentees, achieve their life goals and strive for upward mobility.
+The Government has launched the “Strive and Rise Programme” which aims to address intergenerational poverty by helping underprivileged students, who join the Programme as mentees, achieve their life goals and strive for upward mobility.
+The enhanced Programme has started recruiting the second cohort to provide focused support for more secondary students from underprivileged families.

 Three Key Elements